Skip to content

 • Jade relaxation mask

-Upper back, neck, shoulders, head, and face massage (with myofascial stretching as needed)
+• Massage of the upper back, neck, shoulders, head, and face

 • Intra-oral massage